 To provide said context, Shawn is rambling and discussing how he loves his motorcycle because nobody ever asks him to drive them anywhere, it represents freedom of commitment, and he never has to help anyone move.
 He then tells Juliet the above line to indicate that she makes him want all of those things.

 Worth mentioning is that it's made clear that the "life without Shawn" bits are more of an ego trip combined with events outside the dream.
 Also inverted in the sense that rather than realizing everyone would be worse off without him, it helps Shawn realize he's mistreating the people in his life and couldn't do without them.

 It's Not You, It's My Enemies: Inverted.
-After Abigail is kidnapped and nearly drowned by Yang, Shawn is ready to compromise and make a stronger commitment to their relationship, but she breaks up with Shawn because she can't make a difference in the world if she's dead.
+After Abigail is kidnapped and nearly drowned by Yin, Shawn is ready to compromise and make a stronger commitment to their relationship, but she breaks up with Shawn because she can't make a difference in the world if she's dead.